How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 – Judy L. Van Raalte, Ph.D., Professor of Psychology at Springfield College

-Ways for Sport Psychologists to Increase Their Chances as a Job Candidate
+Ways for Sport Psychologists to Increase Their Job Prospects

-As a sport psychology student, pursuing some independent study with your college’s sports teams will provide extremely valuable hands-on observational experience and valuable insight on how athletic teams work both on and off the field.
+As a sport psychology student, pursuing independent study with your college's sports teams will provide extremely valuable hands-on observational experience and insight into how athletic teams work both on and off the field.

-• Demonstrate the willingness to learn: Taking CEU courses relevant to an area of expertise and interest is one way to highlight a desire to continue growing as a professional.
+- Demonstrate the willingness to learn: taking CEU courses relevant to an area of expertise and interest is one way to highlight a desire to continue growing professionally.

-• Be an expert source of important information: Many coaches stay in touch with sports psychology student volunteers who present the coaching staff with relevant research findings.
-If they make room for another position, that’s the kind of person who is going to get the call.
+- Be an expert source of important information: Many coaches stay in touch with sports psychology student volunteers who present the coaching staff with relevant research findings.
+If they make room for another position, that's the kind of person who's going to get the call.

-• Become visible in the field: Attending conferences, participating in workshops, and word-of-mouth advertising is beneficial for sports psychologists looking for work.
+- Become visible in the field: Attending conferences, participating in workshops, and engaging in word-of-mouth advertising are beneficial for sports psychologists seeking work.

 "I never would have said this four or five years ago, but social media is such a huge part of my successful practice.
 I use Constant Contact, Twitter, Facebook, blogging, and have built a really great website."